TooniOlaniyan/bitbounty/README.md

 Time Comparisons with Firebase Timestamps

-Challenge: Difficulty comparing Firestore Timestamp objects directly with JS Date.
+Challenge: Difficulty comparing Firestore Timestamp objects directly with JS Date which was the thought process I had to query out the completed challenge i.e if due date is past the current date but it was a bit tricky to handle so I opted for another approach.

-Solution: Converted timestamps into JS Dates (timestamp.toDate()) before comparison, ensuring correct filtering of active/completed challenges.
+Solution: I used a flag passed to the challenge collection called active and I used that to query the active one and once the date is passed a job will run to update the status to not-active.